It’s a myth that there is a Compensation Culture.

-We have convincing evidence to suggest that this road sign at the east side of the Dr Gray’s roundabout on the A96 in Elgin can significantly obscure a car driver’s view of traffic approaching the roundabout on the A96 from the West.
+We had convincing evidence to suggest that this road sign at the east side of the Dr Gray’s roundabout on the A96 in Elgin could significantly obscure a car driver’s view of traffic approaching the roundabout on the A96 from the West.

 It was the obvious explanation for a serious accident at the roundabout which resulted in a successful personal injury claim.

 The westbound driver entered the roundabout when it was not safe to do so, causing a collision.

 On the face of it, the level of risk would be reduced for car drivers – probably extinguished – if the height of the road sign above the traffic island were to be altered.

 We notified Transport Scotland about our concerns in relation to this issue.
 Of course, it had to be a matter of balancing the risk the sign would obscure a driver’s view against the need to provide clear signage at the roundabout.

 Nevertheless, the poor signage location was just something extra for drivers to bear in mind if approaching the Dr Gray’s roundabout from the High Street A96 and intending to continue west on the A96 along West Road.
 It’s a manoeuvre that many Moray drivers undertake daily.

 We’re pleased to report that the signage was changed.
 The sign was raised significantly and out of the line of sight of any driver wishing to enter the roundabout from the High Street A96.

 4. Improving infrastructure